Improving Care Delivery Through IT Modernization

 IS THERE A LEADING-EDGE SOLUTION THAT CAN HELP HEALTHCARE ORGANIZATIONS BOTH MAXIMIZE PROFITS AND OPTIMIZE PATIENT CARE?

-Mitchell: I think many health systems are discovering that the cloud isn’t the end-all be-all for everything.
-I think having that one solution that can take data—whether it’s coming from Epic, Cerner, Athena, Allscripts, or Meditech—and putting it into one language is a pivotal solution.
+Many health systems are discovering that the cloud isn’t the end-all be-all for everything.
+Having that one solution that can take data—whether it’s coming from Epic, Cerner, Athena, Allscripts, or Meditech—and putting it into one language is a pivotal solution.

 WHAT QUALITIES SHOULD HEALTHCARE ORGANIZATIONS LOOK FOR WHEN EVALUATING A POTENTIAL IT SERVICES PARTNER?

-Mitchell: They should look for a systems integrator that can pull multiple systems together to eliminate data silos.
+Healthcare organizations should look for a systems integrator that can pull multiple systems together to eliminate data silos.
 They should look for a partner that can scale, and obviously one that holds the qualifications and experience they need.
 At Leidos, we’re exceeding all of our service-level agreements.
-So, I think finding a partner that does what they say they’re going to do, exceeds customer expectations, and proactively positions their clients for success, is what all IT partners should strive for.
+Finding a partner that does what they say they’re going to do, exceeds customer expectations, and proactively positions their clients for success, is what all IT partners should strive for.
 That’s what we do here at Leidos.